silentfuzzle/WebGLShowcase/README.md

-WebGL and THREE.js Demos
+WebGL and three.js Demos
 ==========================

-These are a series of WebGL and THREE.js projects that I created for a couple classes as an undergraduate student.
+I created this series of WebGL and three.js projects for a couple classes as an undergraduate student.
 Topics I explored include procedural generation, animation, and rigging.
-See the home page live [here](https://silentfuzzle.github.io/WebGLShowcase/) for more information about each project.
+See the home page live [here](https://silentfuzzle.github.io/WebGLShowcase/) for more information and links to the demos.